MarkCummins-SETU/Scripting-for-Cybersecurity/Lab4/4.2/lab4-2.md

 ### Task 5.2 — Passive hints (TTL and SYN window) — discussion only

 - Observing TTL and TCP window sizes from SYN/ACK can offer OS/service hints, but requires raw packets or `scapy` and more privileges.
 For this lab, discuss trade-offs and ethical concerns.
-If the instructor permits, you can try a `scapy` exercise in a follow-up session.
+We might try a `scapy` exercise in a follow-up session.